Volunteer Code of Conduct and Policies

 To provide a space where those experiencing these issues can use our services, we must keep a set of actions in mind:

-- Never speak about customers in the negative anywhere in the food bank, this includes describing client’ actions in the negative, (This can look like using phrases like ‘crazy’ or ‘greedy’).
+• Never speak about customers in the negative anywhere in the food bank, this includes describing clients’ actions in the negative.
+(This can look like using phrases like ‘crazy’ or ‘greedy’)

-- Be mindful of your energy levels.
+• Be mindful of your energy levels.
 We work in a small space with many people and if you feel yourself getting frustrated or escalated, please let your floor manager know you need a break and take care of yourself.
-If you have other stressors going on in your life, it can also affect your resiliency levels, and be good to notice that you may need to switch roles for the day.
+If you have other stressors going on in your life, it can also affect your resiliency levels, and it is good to notice that you may need to switch roles for the day.

 As we process donations for the community, we need to be sure we uphold equitable access to our resources.
 We also need to track where our donations go to report our work.